 The Bobst Center provides limited research support for Princeton University Politics Department Ph.D. candidates working in the areas of peace and justice.
 The size of these grants varies, but generally does not exceed $5,000.
 The executive committee expects that applicants will be able to show that they have solicited funds from other sources within the University, as well as from national or international sources, and that Bobst monies will top up other support in most cases.
 Small requests for exploratory research need not show evidence of effort to secure outside support, but larger requests should be accompanied by a list of applications pending.
 Center support is limited to two grants per student over the course of a student’s career.
-Fall 2020 deadline is October 29, 2020.
-The Spring 2021 deadline date is forthcoming.
+The Fall 2020 deadline is October 29, 2020.
+The Spring 2021 deadline is March 19, 2021.

 The executive committee asks applicants to send regular research proposals, optimally five pages in length.
 Please provide a short project summary that states the question the research tries to answer and its relationship to peace or justice, the significance of the question for policy or for the development of general insight into important aspects of peace and justice, the tentative answers under consideration, a sketch of the research design, the kinds of activities required to complete the project, the amount of money requested, and other applications pending.
 The Bobst Executive Committee also requires a letter of support from an adviser.
 This letter should explain how the proposal pertains to your research and to your progress in the program.
 The proposal and letter of reference should be uploaded to the Bobst Dissertation and Pre-dissertation Research Grant funding opportunity on the Student Activities Funding Engine (SAFE) site.
 Our general guidelines may prove helpful.